fzyzcjy/flutter_rust_bridge/book/src/opaque_type_safety.md

 From the moment an opaque type is passed to Dart, it has full ownership of it.
-Dart implements a finalizer for opaque types, but the memory usage of opaque types is not monitored by Dart and can accumulate, so in an instance of an opaque type, 'dispose' must occur.
+Dart implements a finalizer for opaque types, but the memory usage of opaque types is not monitored by Dart and can accumulate, so in order to prevent memory leaks, opaque pointers must be `dispose`d.

 ## Opaque type like funtion args